-- Sudden onset of seizures
+- Sudden onset of seizures.

-- Sudden changes in vision or memory
+- Sudden changes in vision or memory.

-Make an appointment to see your health care provider if you have persistent signs and symptoms that concern you, such as headaches that worsen over time.
+Make an appointment to see your healthcare professional if you have lasting symptoms that worry you, such as headaches that get worse over time.

 Risk factors for a meningioma include:

 - Female hormones.
-Meningiomas are more common in women, leading doctors to believe that female hormones may play a role.
-Some studies have also suggested a link between breast cancer and meningioma risk related to the role of hormones.
+Meningiomas are more common in women.
+This might mean that female hormones may play a role.
+Some studies also have suggested a link between breast cancer and meningioma risk related to the role of hormones.
 Some research suggests that the use of oral birth control and hormone replacement therapy could raise the risk of meningioma growth.

-- Memory loss
+- Memory loss.

-- Personality changes
+- Personality changes.

-Your provider can treat some complications and refer you to specialists to help you cope with other complications.
+Your healthcare professional can treat some complications and refer you to specialists to help you cope with other complications.